NixOS/rfcs/rfcs/0046-platform-support-tiers.md

 achievement of the requirements defined in this RFC.

-* Discussions of platform support at the Tier 3 and above start using the vocubulary based on this RFC and ensure that the requirements of this RFC are met.
+* Discussions of platform support at the Tier 3 and above start using the vocabulary based on this RFC and ensure that the requirements of this RFC are met.

 ## Platform elements